devadvance/terminalcheatsheet/guides/curl-rest-api.md

 * Access to a Unix terminal on any Linux or a MacOS environment.
 * To know how to open a terminal window.
 If you are not sure, see the instructions for [macOS](open-terminal-macos) or Linux (coming soon).
 * A REST API that you want to interact with.
 We are using https://jsonplaceholder.typicode.com as an example in this guide.
 * The curl utility installed on your computer.
 Most macOS and Linux computers have it preinstalled.
-If not, you'll need to review the technical instructions [here](https://curl.haxx.se/docs/install.html).
+If not, you'll need to review the technical instructions [on the curl installation website](https://curl.haxx.se/docs/install.html){:target="_blank" rel="noopener"}.

 ## Let's start with GET!